varkenvarken/blempy/docs/index.md

 - [ ] additional convenience functions for frequently used vector operations like translate, scale, rotate, space conversions, ...
 - [ ] ... possibly even mapped to dunder methods (like `__add__` for translation or `__mul__` for scale, etc.)
-- [x] a specific subclass to deal with properties that are associated with the loop layer

-  like vertex colors and uv coordinates

-- [x] extend AttributeProxy to instantiate a proxy by refering to layers directly or by index

-  for example to refer mesh.attributes.active directly

-- [ ] extend AttributeProxy to work with non-loop attributes

-  vertex, edge, face, ...

-- [ ] extend AttributeProxy to work with BMesh objects
-- [ ] extend AttributeProxy to work with non mesh objects
+- [ ] extend AttributeProxy to work with objects types other than Mesh and PointCloud

   curve etc.